-The January 2020 Decision was not merely a "summary of comments," As characterized by FAA.
+The January 2020 decision was not merely a "summary of comments," as characterized by FAA.
 FAA.Br., pp.32-38.
-It represents the final step in the Agreement, and it contains FAA's conclusion it has completed implementation of the of the Court's February 2018 Judgment.
-It is a final, reviewable agency order
+It represents the final step in the Agreement, and it contains FAA's conclusion that it has completed implementation of the of the Court's February 2018 Judgment.
+It is a final, reviewable agency order under 49 U.S.C. § 46110.

-Nothing in the January 2020 Decision indicates that FAA's statements and conclusions are tentative, open to further consideration, or conditional on future agency action.
-FAA's discursive argument on the finality of the January 2020 Decision avoids addressing the language of finality in the January 2020 Decision.
-The January 2020 Decision says:
+Nothing in the January 2020 Final Order indicates that FAA's statements and conclusions are tentative, open to further consideration, or conditional on future agency action.
+FAA's discursive argument on the finality of the January 2020 Final Order avoids addressing the language of finality contained therein.
+The Final Order says: